A Geometric Task-Space Port-Hamiltonian Formulation for Redundant Manipulators: A port-Hamiltonian formulation of redundant manipulators in task space

 and the \textit{extended mobility end point tensor}:

 The matrix $N(q) \in \mathbb{R}^{(n-m)\times n}$ is chosen such that $\bar{J}$ is invertible (and as a consequence $\bar{\Lambda}$ always exists) and such that $\bar{\Lambda}$ becomes block-diagonal, i.e., $\bar{\Lambda}=\textrm{blockdiag}(\Lambda_t,\Lambda_{\nu})$ where $\Lambda_t\in \mathbb{R}^{m \times m}$ and $\Lambda_{\nu}\in \mathbb{R}^{(n-m) \times (n-m)}$.
 With this construction the extended task velocity gets decomposed into the task velocity $\eta=J\dot{q}$ as in (\ref{eq:task}) and the remaining $(n-m)$ components forming a vector $\nu=N\dot{q}$ representing the \textit{null space velocities} to the task encoded by $J$.
 In practice the matrix $N$ is constructed as follows: one chooses a full row rank null space base matrix of $J$, i.e., a matrix $Z(q)$ such that $JZ^{\top}=0$ and then one defines $N(q)=(Z(q)M(q)Z(q)^\top)^{-1}Z(q)M(q)$, which guarantees both the required properties for $N$.
 From a geometric perspective (see Fig. \ref{fig:placeholder} and the discussion about projectors in Sec. \ref{sec:geometry}) $N$ and $Z$ represent dual maps similar to the dynamically consistent projectors $(I-P)$ and $(I-P^{\top})$, where the difference is that the formers represent the result on a $(n-m)$-dimensional basis of respectively $\textrm{Ker}(J)$ and $\textrm{Ker}(JM^{-1})$, while the latters on a $n$-dimensional basis of $T_qQ$ and $T_q^*Q$\footnote{This fact justifies the slight abuse of notation for the same symbol $\nu \in \textrm{Ker}(J)$ used in both representations.}.
-As noted in \citep{Ott2008}, the extended velocity $\eta_e$ is in general \emph{non–integrable}, even in the case in which the task velocity $\eta$ is integrable (e.g., the task in encoded by the analytic Jacobian).
-For the present setting this observation is crucial because it prevents the formulation of a conventional Hamiltonian system directly in task space coordinates (with candidate position variable $\int_t \eta_e$\textrm{dt}).
+As noted in \citep{Ott2008}, the extended velocity $\eta_e$ is in general \emph{non–integrable}.
+For the present setting this observation is crucial because it prevents the formulation of a conventional Hamiltonian system directly in task space coordinates with position variable $\int_t \eta_e$\textrm{dt}.
 To preserve a rigorous port-Hamiltonian structure while retaining task-level information, the key idea is to adopt an hybrid joint/task space coordinates in which configuration coordinates are kept in joint space $q$ and new momentum variables are introduced at extended task-space level.
+Specifically, we introduce the following change of coordinates $\Phi$ from the canonical Hamiltonian coordinates in (\ref{eq:robotph}) to a new state variable $z$ as: